-- 51. Section 5(5) provides that, for the purposes of the defence in subsection (4), the accused is subject to an evidential burden of proof to bring forward enough evidence to raise an issue with respect to the defence; the legal burden of disproving the defence and proving that the offence has been committed remains with the prosecution. - 52.
-Section 5(6) defines the different ways in which a person may communicate material to another person for the purposes of an offence under section 5(1) or (2).
-The different ways in which a person may communicate material to another person include by: - i.
-Displaying, publishing or distributing the material e.g. on a sign; on the internet through websites blogs, podcasts, social media etc., either directly, or by forwarding or repeating material that originates from a third party; through printed media such as magazine publications or leaflets, etc. - ii.
+- 45. Section 3(7) defines the different ways in which a person may communicate material to another person for the purposes of an offence under section 3.
+The different ways in which a person may communicate material to another person are by: - i.
+Displaying, publishing or distributing the material e.g. on a sign; on the internet through websites, blogs, podcasts, social media etc., either directly, or by forwarding or repeating material that originates from a third party; through printed media such as magazine publications or leaflets, etc. - ii.
 Giving, sending, showing or playing the material to another person e.g. through online streaming, by email, playing a video, through public performance of a play, etc. - iii.
-Making the material available to another person in any other way e.g. through the spoken word, the written word, electronic communications, etc, either directly (as the originator of the material), or by forwarding or repeating the material. - 53.
-Section 5(7) provides for the available maximum penalties for an offence under section 5(1) and (2).
+Making the material available to another person in any way e.g. through the spoken word, the written word, electronic communications, etc, either directly (as the originator of the material), or by forwarding or repeating the material. - 46.
+Section 3(8) provides for the available maximum penalties for an offence under section 3(1) and (2).